vincecampanale/blog/_drafts/2017-06-22-const-or-let.markdown

 ```
 1) They are function scoped
 2) Their declarations get hoisted
-3) You can instantiate them without a value
+3) They can be declared without a value
 ```

 #### 1 "They are function scoped"